-Under section 150D of the Local Government Act 2009 (the Act), the Minister for Local Government must make a Code of Conduct stating the standards of behaviour for Councillors in the performance of their responsibilities as Councillors.
+Under section 150D of the Local Government Act 2009 (the LGA), the Minister for Local Government (the Minister) must make a Code of Conduct stating the standards of behaviour for Councillors in the performance of their responsibilities as Councilors.
 In addition to this, the Code of Conduct may contain anything the Minister considers necessary for, or incidental to, the standards of behaviour.

-Before assuming public office, Councillors must understand and commit to complying with the Local Government principles and obligations of Councillors in accordance with section 169 of the Act, as well as the standards of behaviour set out in this Code of Conduct.
-All Councillors are required to make a declaration of office under section 169 of the Act.
+Before assuming public office, Councillors must understand and commit to complying with the local government principles and obligations of Councillors in accordance with section 169 of the LGA, as well as the standards of behaviour set out in this Code of Conduct.
+All Councillors are required to make a declaration of office under section 169 of the LGA.
 As part of that declaration, Councillors must declare that they will abide by this Code of Conduct.